Case Study: Hospital Failed to Spot Issue With Major Coronary Artery

 How we helped Mr Jones

-Once he’d recovered from his second operation, Mr Jones approached our Medical Negligence team for some advice.
+Once he’d recovered from his second operation, Mr Jones approached our Medical Negligence Solicitors for some advice.
 He felt that if the calcification had been spotted earlier, he’d have only needed one intrusive operation, not two.

 We listened to what he’d been through and after a little investigation, we were able to prove that the calcification had been there when he’d had his initial angiography back in May and it should’ve been removed during his first, angioplasty operation.